 Special Condition

 Module 1: Quality of Service

-The Bidder must ensure that the module covers all Functional Requirements in Annexure A Comply Not Comply
+The Bidder must submit evidence and ensure that the module covers all Functional Requirements in • • Not Comply

+Annexure A

 Special Condition

 Module 2: Traffic & Tariff Tracker

-The Bidder must ensure that the module covers all Functonal Requirements in Annexure B Comply Not Comply
+The Bidder must submit evidence and ensure that the module covers all Functional Requirements in Comply Not Comply

+Annexure B

 Special Condition

-Module 3: International Voice Gateway (IVG) Monitorin g
+Module 3: International Voice Gateway (IVG) Monitoring

+The Bidder must submit evidence and ensure that the Not Comply

+module covers all Functional Requirements in

+Annexure C including technical requirements for the

+two sub-modules (Annexure C1 and C2).

+Special Condition

+Module 4: Electronic Equipment (Mobile Device) Ţ.

+The Bidder must submit evidence and ensure that the module covers all Functional Requirements in Comply Not Comply

+Annexure D

+Curacial Candition

+Special Condition Associate Membership

+The Bidder must be a member of Global System Comply Not

+for Mobile Communications (GSMA).
+A valid GSMA Comply Comply

+associate membership proof must be provided

+Special Condition

+OEM Membership I h

+The Bidder must provide a valid OEM membership certificate for the proposed solution Comply Not Comply

+certificate for the proposed solution

+1

-The Bidder must ensure that the module covers a Not Comply Functional Requirements in Annexure C including technical requirements for the two sub - modules(Annexure C1 and C2).
-Special Condition Module 4: Electronic Equipment (Mobile Device) Compliance e System The Bidder must ensure that the module covers all Functional Requirements in Annexure D Comply Not Comply Special Condition • Associate Membership The Bidder must be a member of Global System Comply Not for Mobile Communications (GSMA).
-A valid GSMA Comply associate membership proof must be provided Special Condition OEM Membership - F The Bidder must provide a valid OEM membershi p Comply Not Comply certificate for the proposed solution Special Condition 1 Special Condition System Blueprints and User Manual The Bidder must provide a written undertaking on Comply Not Comply their letterhead to provide the developed system's compry Not comply blueprints and user manual.
-The undertaking must be signed by the Bidder's officer senior enough to commit the Bidder on such matters
+Special Condition System Blueprints and User Manual The Bidder must provide a written undertaking on their letterhead to provide the developed system's blueprints and user manual.
+The undertaking must Comply Not Comply be signed by the Bidder's officer senior enough to commit the Bidder on such matters